Julotta

 A julotta (Jul: 'Yule; Christmas', otta: 'dawn') is a Swedish term for the matins on Christmas Day, 25 December, that celebrates the nativity of Jesus Christ.

+A picture from Täby Church in Stockholm right before the julotta service starts at 5 o'clock in the morning.
+It is one of the few churches still observing the traditional practice of starting at 5 or as early as 4 o'clock in the morning.
+Currently the most common time is at 7 o'clock.

 Observance

 The service is held every 25 December early on Christmas morning – at 7 a.m. in most church buildings, but in some churches it is celebrated at 10 a.m., or as early as 4 a.m.
 During previous centuries, most julottas were held at 4 a.m.
 Traditionally, the service should end before, or at the time of, dawn: hence the word otta is the time just before dawn.
 After julotta, Swedish people race to get home first from the church.
 The winner is believed to harvest the most bountiful crops for the year ahead.

 Historically in the Church of Sweden the clergy was obliged not only to say the high mass but also matins (ottesång) and evensong (aftonsång); today only the evensong of Christmas remain but has been liturgically changed since and can now be the main service of Christmas Day, wherefore many parishes have no mid-morning high mass on Christmas Day.